 Why is consumer behavior important

 Studying consumer behavior is important because this way marketers can understand what influences consumers’ buying decisions.
 By understanding how consumers decide on a product they can fill in the gap in the market and identify the products that are needed and the products that are obsolete.
-Studying consumer behavior also helps marketers decide how to present their products in a way that generates maximum impact on consumers.
+Studying consumer behaviour also helps marketers decide how to present their products in a way that generates maximum impact on consumers.
 Understanding consumer buying behaviour is the key secret to reaching and engaging your clients, and convert them to purchase from you.

 A consumer behavior analysis should reveal:

 - What consumers think and how they feel about various alternatives (brands, products, etc.);

 - What influences consumers to choose between various options;